Jamie Coots: 2013 arrest

 On January 31, 2013, Coots was traveling in the backseat of his Kentucky-licensed car northbound on Interstate 75 between Alabama and Kentucky, states where possessing venomous snakes is legal.
 Hours before, while in Alabama, Mr. Coots had legally purchased five venomous rattlesnakes and copperheads for his church in Kentucky and carried the receipt.
 The snakes were being transported in locked boxes.

 A police officer pulled Coots' vehicle over for a window tint violation.
 The officer noted the captive snakes.
 He then seized the occupant's driver's licenses and keys and detained them for more than an hour while a Tennessee Wildlife Resources Agency (TWRA) wildlife officer traveled more than 100 miles.
 The wildlife officer cited the church members for Illegal Possession of Class I Wildlife, a class A Misdemeanor, and seized the snakes.

-Christopher H. Jones, a Chattanooga Wildlife and Constitutional Defense Attorney represented Coots and filed a Motion to Suppress the illegal vehicular stop in violation of the Fourth Amendment of the U.S. Constitution and a Motion to Dismiss based on the federal Commerce Clause.
+Christopher H. Jones, a Chattanooga Wildlife and Constitutional Defense Attorney represented Coots and filed a Motion to Suppress the vehicular stop which was alleged to be in violation of the Fourth Amendment of the U.S. Constitution and a Motion to Dismiss based on the federal Commerce Clause.
 The attorney also cited an Attorney General's Opinion for the State of Tennessee that forbade the TWRA from requiring permits of nonresidents traveling through the state with animals because of the Commerce Clause.
 Coots' lawyer also provided a Motion to return the snakes and disclose their location.